12 Signs He Regrets Sleeping With You (Psychology-Based)

 Psychologically, this behavior can be understood as a form of avoidance, a common coping mechanism used when dealing with distressing emotions or experiences.
 By changing the subject, the person avoids confronting the feelings associated with the event, much like if you quickly change the channel when a scary movie comes on TV.

-In David’s case, by deflecting or changing the subject whenever Anna brings up their intimate encounter, he is trying to avoid the feelings of regret that discussion might evoke.
+In David's case, by deflecting or changing the subject whenever Anna brings up their intimate encounter, he is trying to avoid the feelings of regret that the discussion might evoke.
 This avoidance allows him to keep the uncomfortable feelings at bay, maintaining a semblance of normalcy in their conversations.
-It doesn’t necessarily mean he’s indifferent to Anna or doesn’t care about her; he’s likely just struggling with how to handle his regret.
+It doesn't necessarily mean he's indifferent to Anna or doesn't care about her; he's likely struggling to handle his regret.

 7) Expresses Guilt